f5devcentral/f5-corkscrew/README.md

 The whole thing is written in TypeScript and heavigly documented with JSDoc.
 If you use vscode with this setup, you will see all the jsdoc information as you hover over different variables and functions.

+Even though this was written in TypeScript, it can be used in any node project.
+This project is compiled to JS and the TS typing are there as needed

 <p>&nbsp;</p>

 ### BigipConfig class